Sporting

 Wirehaired Pointing Griffons are incredibly friendly and social, which means they make excellent family dogs.
 They get along with other dogs, and even cats, so you don’t need to worry about them fighting with any other pets you may own.

-As they are an active breed, it's important that you exercise Wirehaired Pointing Griffons regularly.
-This is great news for any active pet lovers looking for a breed to accompany them on their daily runs or walks!
+As they are an active breed, it’s important that you exercise Wirehaired Pointing Griffons regularly.
+Which is great news for any active pet lovers looking for a breed to accompany them on their daily runs or walks!

 However, keep in mind that this loveable breed requires constant attention – they hate being left alone.
 If you often work away from home or are away for long periods, this breed may not be the best choice for you!